google/uncertainty-baselines/experimental/near_ood/README.md

 Finetuning the CIFAR model roughly takes 3.5 hours using TPU.
 Instructions for running the experiments using TPU can be found at [https://github.com/google/uncertainty-baselines#usage](https://github.com/google/uncertainty-baselines#usage).

+We also provide a [colab](https://github.com/stanislavfort/exploring_the_limits_of_OOD_detection) for a quick start.
+It loads the finetuned model checkpoint, extracts its embeddings, and performs OOD detection on the hard near-OOD CIFAR-100 vs CIFAR-10 task.